Tensor invariants for multipartite entanglement classification: Distinguishing power of trace-invariants for a subset of hypergraph-tensor states and Haar-random states

 Comparing the scalings for cyclic states and the GHZ state on all parties, one therefore gets:

 so that a graph allows discriminating between these two states if and only if the corresponding jacket is non-planar.

-\paragraph{The $2$-complete state $\ket{\phi_2}$.} For the states $\ket{\phi_2}$ shown in Fig.~\ref{fig:shareBP} and Fig.~\ref{fig:SelectedRef}, each $\H_c$ is subdivided in $\mathcal{I}=D-1$ subspaces, and $\pi$ are partitions containing all possible pairs of colors $(c,c')$ with $c\neq c'$.
+\paragraph{The $2$-complete state $\ket{\phi_2}$.} For the states $\ket{\phi_2}$ shown in Fig.~\ref{fig:shareBP} and Fig.~\ref{fig:SelectedRef}, each $\H_c$ is subdivided in $\mathcal{I}=D-1$ subspaces, and $\pi$ are partitions containing all possible pairs of colors $(c,c')$ with $c\neq c'$ (see for instance Ref.~\cite{Christandl:2019zrq}).
 For a given $D$, the state is represented as a complete graph on $D$ vertices: we will refer to it as the \emph{$2$-complete state}.
 Its scalings are given by

 where $F$ has been defined in \eqref{eq:faces}.
 Its scalings compare to those of the GHZ state as

 where $\omega_2(G)$ is a non-negative integer defined for $G\in\cG_D$ by

 The trace-invariant $\tr_G$ therefore allows distinguishing the GHZ state from the state $\ket{\phi_2}$ if and only if $\omega_2(G) > 0$.
 For $D=3$, $\ket{\phi_2}$ coincides with $\ket{\Phi_\tau}$ for both $\tau=(123)$ or $\tau^{-1}=(132)$.
 For both choices, Eq.~\eqref{eq:GurauDeg} reduces to Eq.~\eqref{eq:Euler-jacket}, so that: